 ^{} An appeal against a decision of the Tribunal was filed in the District Court in May 2020 by a complainant against an adviser.
 It is understood the Authority was treated as a party, but it is not known if the Tribunal was a party.
-It was summarily dismissed by the Court in September 2020, outside the financial year being considered.
+It was summarily dismissed by the Court in September 2020.